yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 **Is it free to use?**

 Yes, the plugin is completely free and open source (AGPL v3).
 You only pay for API calls to your chosen provider.
-With Codex auth, ChatGPT Plus subscribers can use their existing subscription without a separate API key.
+With Codex App Server auth, ChatGPT Plus subscribers can use their existing subscription without a separate API key.

 **Does it work with local models?**